liferay/liferay-frontend-projects/plugins/eslint-plugin-liferay-portal/docs/rules/no-react-dom-render.md

 At the time of writing, the wrapper provides:

 -   Automatic unmounting in response to "destroyPortlet" events.
--   Transparent provision of the `ClayIconSpriteContext` needed by Clay.
+-   Transparent provisioning of the `ClayIconSpriteContext` needed by Clay.

 If you'd like to propose further useful additions, please [create an issue](https://github.com/liferay/liferay-frontend-guidelines/issues/new) in the [liferay-frontend-guidelines](https://github.com/liferay/liferay-frontend-guidelines) repo.